varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week3/readme.md

 * We divide our problem into n+1 (+1 because the index starts at 0) binary classification problems; in each one, we predict the probability that 'y' is a member of one of our classes.

 * $$ \begin{align*}& y \in \lbrace0, 1 ... n\rbrace \newline& h_\theta^{(0)}(x) = P(y = 0 | x ; \theta) \newline& h_\theta^{(1)}(x) = P(y = 1 | x ; \theta) \newline& \cdots \newline& h_\theta^{(n)}(x) = P(y = n | x ; \theta) \newline& \mathrm{prediction} = \max_i( h_\theta ^{(i)}(x) )\newline\end{align*} $$

+## Lecture 4: Solving the problem of overfitting

+### 4a: Problem of overfitting

+* Underfitting, or high bias, is when the form of our hypothesis function h maps poorly to the trend of the data.
+It is usually caused by a function that is too simple or uses too few features.
+At the other extreme, overfitting, or high variance, is caused by a hypothesis function that fits the available data but does not generalize well to predict new data.
+It is usually caused by a complicated function that creates a lot of unnecessary curves and angles unrelated to the data.

+* There are two main options to address the issue of overfitting:

+    * Reduce the number of features:

+        * Manually select which features to keep.
+        * Use a model selection algorithm (studied later in the course).
+    * Regularization

+        * Keep all the features, but reduce the magnitude of parameters $θ_j$.
+        * Regularization works well when we have a lot of slightly useful features.